LucasMatiasL/The-Internet-Playwright/README.md

 # Web Interaction with Playwright
-A repository demonstrating how to interact with webpages using Playwright, a Node.js library for automating browsers.
+A repository demonstrating how to interact with webpages using Playwright, a Node.js library for automating testing.

 ## Table of Contents
 - [Introduction](#introduction)